ACOMA

 ACOMA (Ateliers de Construction de Matériaux) are a French microcar maker that operated between 1972 and 1984.
-The cars were designed by Émile Boussereau from Villeneuve-la-Comtesse and produced in Laval from 1970 to 1972 when manufacturing moved to Saint-Barthélemy-d'Anjou, near Angers until production stopped in 1984.
+The cars were designed by Émile Boussereau from Villeneuve-la-Comtesse and produced in Laval from 1970 to 1972 after which manufacturing moved to Saint-Barthélemy-d'Anjou, near Angers, until production stopped in 1984.

 History

 Boussereau was the local mechanic at Villeneuve-la-Comtesse and had been asked in 1970 by a young disabled person to make a car to get around town.
 He created the Comtesse.
 Acoma became aware of the vehicle and began manufacturing them from 1972 until 1979 as the Mini-Comtesse.

 Models

-The Acoma microcars were classified as an “L-Category” car in France.
+The Acoma microcars were classified as an "L-Category" car in France.
 These were able to be driven without a driver's license.
 ACOMA were the largest manufacturer of this category of cars taking about 30% of the market share.
 The company made six different models during its existence.